Arrival of Afghan refugees in Uganda raises security concerns | DW | 25.08.2021

 The first batch of Afghan evacuees fleeing the Taliban takeover has arrived in Uganda.
 They will receive temporary refuge before relocating to the US.
 Some Ugandans, however, are concerned about their country's security.

+Ugandans say Afghan refugees are welcome but there also those who fear they could be a security risk

-Authorities said in a statement that the group, transported to Uganda in a chartered flight, included men, women, and children.
+A group of Afghan refugees including men, women and children has been transported to Uganda in a chartered flight, said authorities in a statement.
 Kampala gave no more details on the identities of the evacuees.
 It is the first batch of the 2,000 Afghan refugees expected to be resettled in Uganda.

 "The Government of the Republic of Uganda this morning received 51 evacuees from Afghanistan who arrived aboard a privately chartered flight at the Entebbe International Airport," the foreign ministry said in a statement.